So, you are wondering how to have enough time in a day so you could get things done and also have the pleasure to enjoy some moments to yourself?

 What’s more, I’d still be at the same spot if I haven’t realized what I need to change.

-Here are my 9 secrets which help me make (and have) more time in each day.
+Here are my 9 secrets that help me make (and have) more time in each day.

 They help me so much to be not only more productive but also overall satisfied by the day behind me.